-(Show slide entitled "At Each Visit.")
+Each Visit;" "Discuss At Least Once a Year"; and "At Least Once a Year".)
 At each visit, your doctor should look at your blood glucose records to discuss any problems with your diabetes control.
 If you take your records and no one looks at them, you won't want to continue to keep them.
 So make sure the doctor or someone else on the health care team really looks at them.